Non-Compete Agreement Template, Free Download 2026

 What is a non-compete agreement?

-A non-compete agreement, also called a covenant not to compete or a restrictive covenant, is a contract in which one party — typically an employee, contractor, or business seller — agrees not to engage in competitive business activities against the other party for a specified period of time within a defined geographic area after the relationship ends.
+A non-compete agreement, sometimes referred to as a non-compete form or covenant not to compete, is a contract in which one party, typically an employee, contractor, or business seller, agrees not to engage in competitive business activities against the other party for a specified period of time within a defined geographic area after the relationship ends.
 The purpose is to protect legitimate business interests such as trade secrets, confidential customer information, specialized training investments, and business goodwill.
 Non-competes are distinct from non-disclosure agreements, which only restrict the disclosure of confidential information, and non-solicitation agreements, which only prevent the solicitation of specific clients or employees.
 A well-drafted non-compete encompasses all three protections.
 The enforceability of these agreements is one of the most actively litigated areas of employment law, with courts in every state balancing the employer's right to protect its business against the individual's right to earn a livelihood in their chosen profession.

 Are non-compete agreements enforceable?